Art Studio (ARST)

 This introductory-level course covers a wide range of digital photographic techniques and concepts.
 This course is designed to familiarize students with fundamental techniques of photographic equipment, processes, materials, philosophies of digital photography, and the cultural uses of photography.
 Students will learn exposure and the use of the camera, as well as scanning, digital workflow, color theory, and digital output methods.
 Upon completion of the class, students will know how to digitize, edit, and manipulate images in Photoshop, prepare images for inkjet printing in Photoshop, and output images via printers and other output devices.
 Exposure to a selection of historical and contemporary photographers will inform class discussions and the creative process.
 Students will explore the construction and manipulation of photographic media in order to strengthen their own artistic voice and practice.

-ARST 1350 Foundations of Art: Analog and Digital Photography (3)
+ARST 1350 Photo I: Analog and Digital (4)

 This introductory-level course covers both traditional B&W and digital photographic image-making.
 Students will learn exposure and metering through the use of 35mm single-lens reflex cameras.
 B&W film processing, the creation of silver gelatin prints, hybrid/experimental darkroom techniques, scanning film, digital capture, digital workflow, color theory, and digital output methods will all be presented as tools for artistic inquiry.
 Exposure to a selection of historical and contemporary photographers will inform class discussions and the creative process.
 Through hands-on experimentation, students will explore the construction and manipulation of photographic media in order to strengthen their own artistic voice and practice.

-ARST 1370 Foundations of Art: Printmaking (3)
+ARST 1370 Printmaking I (4)

-ARST 1490 Foundations of Art: Sculpture (3)
+ARST 1490 Sculpture I (4)

 An introductory study of three-dimensional form and spatial relationships making use of a variety of media and processes.
 Slide lectures supplement studio work and present examples of contemporary sculpture within a historical context.

-ARST 1550 Foundations of Art: Digital Arts I (3)
+ARST 1550 Digital Arts I (4)

 This course introduces students to different aspects of design in the digital realm from digital imaging to time-based media.
 Students will learn the basics of digital imaging, 2D animation, video editing, and the fundamental principles of color and composition.
 The course will also explore the history and evolution of digital art, as well as its impact on contemporary culture and society.
 Students will use industry-standard software, such as Photoshop, Illustrator, After Effects, and Premiere during this class.